FelipeDPF/news-assistant-chat/README.md

 # 📰 News Assistant Chat App

-This is a simple conversational web app built with FastAPI and vanilla JavaScript that lets users interact with a chatbot-style news assistant.
+This is a simple conversational web app built with Python (FastAPI) and vanilla JavaScript that lets users interact with a chatbot-style news assistant.
 It fetches real-time news using the NewsAPI and presents it in a friendly chat interface styled with Bootstrap 5.

 ---